-4.2.1 CERBERO novelties on modelling concurrent and distributed behavior
+4.2.1 CERBERO novelties on modelling concurrent and distributed behaviour

 The CERBERO project has for objective to demonstrate the capacity of formal MoCs to efficiently drive CPS design and self-adaptation.
-MoCs can capture essential properties of an application that enable expressing concurrency, causality, event dependency, memory locality, etc. And this regardless of the system architecture.
+MoCs can capture the essential properties of an application that enable expressing concurrency, causality, event dependency, memory locality, etc. And this regardless of the system architecture.

-Separation between application (MoC) and architectural (MoA) concerns should not be confused with software (SW) / hardware (HW) separation of concerns.
+The separation between application (MoC) and architectural (MoA) concerns should not be confused with software (SW) / hardware (HW) separation of concerns.
 The software/hardware separation of concerns is often put forward in the term HW/SW codesign [HA17].
 Software and its languages are not necessarily architecture-agnostic representations of an application and may integrate architecture-oriented features if the performance is at stake.
 This is shown for instance by the differences existing between the C++ and CUDA languages.
-While C++ builds an imperative, object-oriented code for a processor with a rather centralized instruction decoding and execution, CUDA is tailored to GPGPUs with a large set of cores.
+While C++ builds an imperative, object-oriented code for a processor with a rather centralized instruction decoding and execution, CUDA is tailored to GPUs with a large set of cores.
 As a rule of thumb, software qualifies what may be reconfigured in a system while hardware qualifies the static part of the system.

-This separation is currently blurred by new hardware paradigms such as Dynamic and Partial Reconfiguration (DPR) and Coarse Grain Reconfigurable substrates (CGR), paradigms largely exploited within the CERBERO project.
+This separation is currently blurred by new hardware paradigms such as Dynamic and Partial Reconfiguration (DPR) and Coarse-Grain Reconfigurable substrates (CGR), paradigms largely exploited within the CERBERO project.

-By using a couple MoC - MoA, the CERBERO project provides new features to the system designer such as:
+By using a couple MoC - MoA, the CERBERO project provides new features to the system designer, separating concerns in a Y-chart fashion [KIENHUIS97].
+The obtained desirable properties include :